schriftgestalt/GlyphsSDK/Python Templates/SelectTool/README.md

 		# Position of the tool icon in the toolbar
 		self.toolbarPosition = 100

-		# A list of general context menu items described as a list of `name`/`method` pairs.
+		# A list of general context menu items described as a dictionary of following keys:
-		# These context menu items will always appear at the bottom of the menu
+		# 'name': the text displayed in the menu
-		# when the user right-clicks into the Edit View.
+		# 'action': the method to call
 		self.generalContextMenus = [
-			["Layer info in Macro Window", self.printInfo],
+			{"name": "Layer info in Macro Window", "action": self.printInfo}, ]
-		]
 ```